List of World Heritage Sites in Palestine

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage nominated by signatory countries to the World Heritage Convention of 1972.
 Cultural heritage comprises monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological ones).
 Natural heritage comprises natural features (such as physical and biological formations), geological and physiographical formations (including habitats of threatened flora and fauna), and natural sites which are important for scientific research, conservation or natural aesthetic.
 Palestine accepted the convention on 8 December 2011, making its cultural and natural heritage sites eligible for inclusion on the list.
-There are five World Heritage Sites in the country: four in the West Bank and one in the Gaza Strip.
-In addition, the government of Palestine has placed 12 sites on its tentative list, meaning they intend to nominate them sometime in the future.
+There are six World Heritage Sites in the country: five in the West Bank and one in the Gaza Strip.
+In addition, the government of Palestine has placed 22 sites on its tentative list, meaning they intend to nominate them sometime in the future.

 The first Palestinian World Heritage site was inscribed in 2012, being the "Birthplace of Jesus: Church of the Nativity and the Pilgrimage Route, Bethlehem."
-The most recently inscribed Palestinian World Heritage Sites, as of October 2025, is the "Saint Hilarion Monastery/ Tell Umm Amer", being inscribed in 2024.
-Three sites, "Palestine: Land of Olives and Vines – Cultural Landscape of Southern Jerusalem, Battir", "Hebron/Al-Khalil Old Town", and "Saint Hilarion Monastery/ Tell Umm Amer", are on UNESCO's List of World Heritage in Danger.
+The most recently inscribed Palestinian World Heritage Site, as of July 2026, is "Sebastia", being inscribed in 2026.
+Four sites, "Palestine: Land of Olives and Vines – Cultural Landscape of Southern Jerusalem, Battir", "Hebron/Al-Khalil Old Town", "Saint Hilarion Monastery/Tell Umm Amer", and "Sebastia", are on UNESCO's List of World Heritage in Danger.
 The site "Birthplace of Jesus: Church of the Nativity and the Pilgrimage Route, Bethlehem" was also endangered between 2012 and 2019.